py-pdf/pypdf/README.md

 at https://github.com/mstamy2/PyPDF2 .
 For various reasons
 claird will eventually explain, I've simply decided to mark a new "business model" with a slightly-renamed project name.
-PyPDF4 will continue to be available at no charge, but, starting in August 2018, I have strong plans for better ongoing support.
+While PyPDF4 will continue to be available at no charge, I have strong plans for better ongoing support to start in August 2018.

 Homepage (available soon)